lab-mids/ccss_word_embedding_prediction/README.md

 ### 2. **Data Source**

-The dataset used for model training and validation is available in [Zanendo repository](https://doi.org/TODO).
+The dataset used for model training and validation is available in [Zenodo repository](https://doi.org/TODO).
 You can download the data from this source to reproduce the results.

 ### 3. **Prediction Models**